 - Google loves to get creative and spring unexpected surprises on its audience.

-- This time, it has introduced a new way for people to interact with their favorite animals and objects online, thanks to Augmented Reality.
+- This time, it has introduced a new way for people to interact with their favorite animals and objects online in 3D, thanks to Augmented Reality.

 - If you have an Android, iPhone, or iPad, here’s how to go about it.